Skip to main content

 This is the control panel for the whole setup.

-• Two 4 digit common anode display will be used to display the measured and the theoretical RPM for the motor.
+• One 4 digit common anode display will be used to display the measured RPM for the motor.

 • One potentiometer will be used to manipulate the speed of the motor.

-• Another pair (+ led for status) will arm and control the power status of the laser.
+• One switch will arm and control the power status of the motor and laser.

-• The LCD display will show the signal captured through the diode.
+• The LCD display will show a plot of the signal captured through the diode.

 • Everything driven by the ESP32-Wroom.